-Our girls enjoyed exceptional A Level results this year: 41% of A Level grades were A*/A, 72% of grades were A*/A/B and 92% were A* to C.
+Our girls enjoyed exceptional A Level results last year: 41% of A Level grades were A*/A, 72% of grades were A*/A/B and 92% were A* to C.

 We expect most students entering the Lower VI to select three A Level courses and to study for an EPQ (Extended Project Qualification) as their fourth option.